The Chinafication of the Western World

-But this was fifteen years ago and I had no idea how much worse life would become for everyone over the years.
+But this was fifteen years ago, this birthday night, and I had no idea how much worse life would become for everyone over the years.
 It was bad enough back then.

 Never one for parties or large crowds, I left the reception early and drove back down to the flats where I lived in an apartment with my two sons.
 I took off my finery that I still had from my marriage to a California real estate developer and gratefully got into bed.